Terontola–Foligno railway: History

 The railway was inaugurated in December 1866 as an integral section of the Florence–Foligno line, which was later merged with the Rome–Ancona railway, thus making journeys between Florence and Rome possible; this became more important after the conquest of Rome by Italy in 1870.

-In 1875, with the opening of the Terontola–Chiusi section, which shortened the Florence–Rome route by several tens of kilometres, all the trains between these two destinations were diverted to the new railway; as a result the Terontola–Foligno was relegated to the role of secondary railway.
+In 1875, with the opening of the Terontola–Chiusi section, which shortened the Florence–Rome route by several tens of kilometres, all the trains between these two destinations were diverted to the new railway; the Terontola–Foligno was subsequently relegated to the role of secondary railway.

 Starting in 1960, the railway underwent numerous modernisations: it was electrified, the equipment was replaced and the main station squares were rebuilt.
 However, the branch to Tavernelle (Panicale), which connected to the line at Ellera-Corciano station was closed due to low traffic.

 Electric operations on the line commenced at the timetable change of May 1960.

 Over time, the line has continued to play the role of connecting the Florence–Rome and the Rome–Ancona lines, frequented mostly by regional trains of various compositions and railcars of the Ferrovia Centrale Umbra, as well as by trains running directly between Perugia and Rome via Foligno.
 Travel times for the whole line range from 60 to 90 minutes.
 Doubling of the line was planned in 2011.